hattya/aster/README.rst

 options
     ``options`` is an ``Object``.

+    dir
+        ``dir`` is the working directory of the command.

     stdout
         ``stdout`` is a ``String``, ``null`` or ``Array``.

         ``String``
-            It is a file name to redirect the standard output. *It will be overwritten if exists.*
+            It is the file name to redirect the standard output. *It will be overwritten if exists.*

         ``null``
             The standard output will be discarded.

         ``Array``
             The standard output will be splitted into lines, and added to the ``Array``.

     stderr
         ``stderr`` is a ``String``, ``null`` or ``Array``.

         ``String``
-            It is a file name to redirect the standard error. *It will be overwritten if exists.*
+            It is the file name to redirect the standard error. *It will be overwritten if exists.*

         ``null``
             The standard error will be discarded.

         ``Array``
             The standard error will be splitted into lines, and added to the ``Array``.

 os.whence(name)